 Vendor viability.
 Many of our clients are often scared of Tier II and III ERP vendors because they’re worried that the vendors won’t be around in five or ten years to support their software.
 This fear is unfounded.
 In recent years, we have seen a wave of private equity money rushing into smaller ERP vendors.
 This provides some certainty that most vendors will be around for some time.
 The rapid growth of Tier II and Tier III vendors helps increase the likelihood that if they are eventually acquired, their acquiring parent will preserve the software to appease the relatively large customer install bases.
 While this topic is still a viable concern, it’s something that can easily be mitigated as part of an effective ERP selection process.

 These three issues have in some ways helped Tier II and Tier III ERP vendors gain more market share in recent years.
 This is not to say that these three topics are moot points nowadays, but instead, it is to say that many of the risks can be mitigated.
 The upside of having more ERP vendor options to choose from almost certainly justifies the potential risks associated with a larger pool of potential systems.

-The key is to objectively weigh the pros and cons of your various options using ERP consultants that are global, leading and independent experts in this space.
+The key is to objectively weigh the pros and cons of your various options using ERP consultants that are independent experts in this space.
 It is also important to remember that how you implement your chosen ERP software is just as (if not more) important as the actual software you choose.